RBilsland/Microbit-Sensor-Network/README.md

 ##### The *Gateway* Micro:bit is Showing as "not connected"
 ![MbSN Node RED Serial Not Connected](Images/MbSN-NodeRED-7.png "MbSN Node RED Serial Not Connected")

 This is usually caused by the Raspberry Pi loading the Micro:bit's serial port as a different device address to the one defined in the Node-RED flow imported.
 If this has happened it's just a process of finding what the correct device address is.
-First open up an SSH connection to your Raspberry Pi or a terminal window from the desktop and enter the following commands.
+First open up an SSH connection to your Raspberry Pi or a terminal window from the desktop and enter the following commands:

 	cd /dev/serial/by-id
 	ls -al | grep micro:bit

-This should return a line similar to the output below and the important bit is the final text after the -> or in this case ../../ttyACM0.
+This should return a line similar to the output below and the important bit is the final text after the -> or in this case ../../ttyACM0:

 `lrwxrwxrwx 1 root root 13 Jul 25 22:47 usb-ARM\_\_BBC\_micro:bit\_CMSIS-DAP\_\_9904360254174e45000b000400000050000000009796990b-if01 -> ../../ttyACM0`